SurPun/AWS-Skill-Builder/Module 11 AWS Certified Cloud Practitioner Basics/Final Quiz.md

         AWS Lambda is a service that lets you run code without provisioning or managing servers.

         Amazon ElastiCache is a service that adds caching layers on top of your databases to help improve the read times of common requests.

+21. Which pillar of the AWS Well-Architected Framework focuses on using computing resources in ways that meet system requirements?

+    Performance Efficiency.

+    The Performance Efficiency pillar focuses on using computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.

+    The other responses are incorrect because:

+        The Operational Excellence pillar includes the ability to run workloads effectively, gain insights into their operations, and continuously improve supporting processes to deliver business value.

+        The Security pillar focuses on protecting data, systems, and assets.
+It also focuses on using cloud technologies to improve the security of your workloads.

+        The Reliability pillar focuses on the ability of a workload to consistently and correctly perform its intended functions.

+22. Which service enables you to build the workflows that are required for human review of machine learning predictions?

+    Amazon Augmented AI.

+    Amazon Augmented AI (Amazon A2I) provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
+With Amazon A2I, you can also create your own workflows for machine learning models built on Amazon SageMaker or any other tools.

+    The other response options are incorrect because:

+        Amazon Textract is a machine learning service that automatically extracts text and data from scanned documents.

+        Amazon Lex is a service that enables you to build conversational interfaces using voice and text.

+        Amazon Aurora is an enterprise-class relational database.

+23. Which action can you perform in Amazon CloudFront?

+    Deliver content to customers through a global network of edge locations.

+    Amazon CloudFront is a content delivery service.

+    It uses a network of edge locations to cache content and deliver content to customers all over the world.
+When content is cached, it is stored locally as a copy.
+This content might be video files, photos, webpages, and so on.

+    The other response options are incorrect because:

+        Run infrastructure in a hybrid cloud approach - This action can be performed with AWS Outposts.

+        Provision resources by using programming languages or a text file - This action can be performed in AWS CloudFormation.

+        Provision an isolated section of the AWS Cloud to launch resources in a virtual network that you define - This action can be performed in Amazon Virtual Private Cloud (Amazon VPC).

+24. Which statement best describes Amazon GuardDuty?

+    A service that provides intelligent threat detection for your AWS infrastructure and resources.

+    AWS GuardDuty identifies threats by continually monitoring the network activity and account behavior within your AWS environment.

+    The other response options are incorrect because:

+        A service that helps protect your applications against distributed denial-of-service (DDoS) attacks - This response option describes AWS Shield.

+        A service that checks applications for security vulnerabilities and deviations from security best practices - This response option describes Amazon Inspector.

+        A service that lets you monitor network requests that come into your web applications - This response option describes AWS WAF.

+25. Which tool enables you to visualize, understand, and manage your AWS costs and usage over time?

+    AWS Cost Explorer.

+    With AWS Cost Explorer, you can quickly create custom reports to analyze your AWS cost and usage data.

+    The other response options are incorrect because:

+        AWS Budgets lets you set custom alerts that will notify you when your service usage exceeds (or is forecasted to exceed) the amount that you have budgeted.

+        AWS Pricing Calculator lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
+In the AWS Pricing Calculator, you can enter details for your cloud computing requirements and then receive a detailed estimate that can be exported and shared.

+        AWS Artifact is a service that enables you to access AWS security and compliance reports and special online agreements.